-Long title 7
+Long title .
+7

-Part 1 Preliminary 7
+Part 1 Preliminary .
+7

-1 Name of Act 7
+1 Name of Act .
+7

-2 Commencement 7
+2 Commencement .
+7

-3 Definitions 7
+3 Definitions .
+7

-4 Extraterritorial operation 9
+4 Extraterritorial operation .
+9

-Part 2 Criminal organisations 9
+Part 2 Criminal organisations .
+9

-5 Commissioner may apply for declaration 9
+5 Commissioner may apply for declaration .
+9

 6 Response by respondent 10

 7 Court may make a declaration 10

 8 Notice of declaration 11

 9 Duration of declaration 12

 10 Revocation of declaration 12

 11 Stated reasons for making or revoking declaration 13

-12 Renewal or extension of declarations 13
+12 Renewal or extension of declarations L3

 13 Right of appeal 13

 Part 3 Control of members of declared organisations 14

 Division 1 Interim control orders 14

 14 Court may make interim control order 14

-15 Date of effect of interim control order 14 16 Notice of making of interim control order 14 16A Service of notice of interim control order 15 17 Interim control order ceases when final control order made or served 16 18 Expedited hearing in cases of hardship 16 Division 2 Control orders 17 19 Court may make control order 17 20 Person to whom order relates may appear at the hearing 18 21 Form of control order 18 22 Date of effect of control order 19 23 Duration of control order 19 24 Right of appeal 19 25 Variation or revocation of control order 19 Division 3 Consequences of making of interim control orders orders 26 Association between members of declared expanications subject to interim control 20 26 Association between members of declared organisations subject to interim control order 26A Recruiting persons to become member of declared organisation 27 Prohibition on carrying on of certain activities when interim control order or control order takes effect 22 Part 3A Reciprocal recognition and enforcement of declaratio orders ns and 23 Division 1 Preliminary 23 27A Definitions 23 Division 2 Registration of interstate declaration in New South Wales 24 27B Application for registration of interstate declaration in New South Wales 24 27C When interstate declaration cannot be registered 24 27D Registration of interstate declaration 25 27E Period of registration 25
+15 Date of effect of interim control order .
+14 16 Notice of making of interim control order .14 16A Service of notice of interim control order .
+15 17 Interim control order ceases when final control order made or served .16 18 Expedited hearing in cases of hardship .
+16 Division 2 Control orders .
+17 19 Court may make control order .
+17 20 Person to whom order relates may appear at the hearing .
+18 21 Form of control order .
+18 22 Date of effect of control order .
+19 23 Duration of control order .
+19 24 Right of appeal .
+19 25 Variation or revocation of control order .
+19

+Division 3 Consequences of making of interim control orders and control orders

+20 26 Association between members of declared organisations subject to interim control order or con order ntrol 20 26A Recruiting persons to become member of declared organisation 22 27 Prohibition on carrying on of certain activities when interim control order or control order takes effect

+Part 3A Reciprocal recognition and enforcement of declarations and orders

+Division 1 Preliminary 23

+27A Definitions

+Division 2 Registration of interstate declaration in New South Wales24

+27B Application for registration of interstate declaration in New South Wales 24 27C When interstate declaration cannot be registered 24 27D Registration of interstate declaration 25 27E Period of registration 25

-27F Notice of registration 25 27G Commencement and duration of registered interstate declaration 26 27H Effect of registration of interstate declaration 26 27I Cancellation of registration of interstate declaration on revocation in jurisdiction where original made inally 27J Cancellation of registration of interstate declaration at request of Commissioner 26 27K Cancellation of registration of interstate declaration by Court 27 27L Notice of cancellation or expiry of registration of interstate declaration 27 Division 3 Registration of interstate control order in New South Wa les .27 27M Application for registration of interstate control order in New South Wales 27 27N When interstate control order cannot be registered 28 270 Registration of interstate control order 28 27P Referral of application to Court for adaptation or modification 29 27Q Determination of application for registration 29 27R Period of registration 30 27S Notice of registration 30 27T Commencement and duration of registered interstate control order 30 27U Effect of registration of interstate control order 30 27V Variation or revocation of interstate control order in jurisdiction where originally made 31 27W Cancellation of registration of interstate control order by Court 31 27X Cancellation of registration of interstate control order at request of Commissioner 32 27Y Registration of interstate control order cancelled automatically in certain circumstances 32 Part 3B Criminal intelligence 32 Division 1 Preliminary 32 28A Definitions 32 28B Objects of Part 34 Division 2 Criminal intelligence monitor 34 28C The criminal intelligence monitor 34 28D Monitor's functions 34 28E Material to be given to monitor 35 28F Appearance and role of monitor at hearing 35
+27F Notice of registration 25 27G Commencement and duration of registered interstate declaration 26 27H Effect of registration of interstate declaration 26 27I Cancellation of registration of interstate declaration on revocation in jurisdiction when made 27J Cancellation of registration of interstate declaration at request of Commissioner 27K Cancellation of registration of interstate declaration by Court 27L Notice of cancellation or expiry of registration of interstate declaration 27 Division 3 Registration of interstate control order in New South Wales .27 27M Application for registration of interstate control order in New South Wales 27 27N When interstate control order cannot be registered 28 270 Registration of interstate control order 28 27P Referral of application to Court for adaptation or modification 29 27Q Determination of application for registration 29 27R Period of registration 27S Notice of registration 27T Commencement and duration of registered interstate control order 30 27U Effect of registration of interstate control order 31 27V Variation or revocation of interstate control order in jurisdiction where originally mad e31 27W Cancellation of registration of interstate control order by Court 31 27X Cancellation of registration of interstate control order at request of Commissioner 32 27Y Registration of interstate control order cancelled automatically in certain circumstance ces32 Part 3B Criminal intelligence 32 Division 1 Preliminary 28A Definitions 28B Objects of Part Division 2 Criminal intelligence monitor 34 28C The criminal intelligence monitor 28D Monitor's functions 28E Material to be given to monitor 28F Appearance and role of monitor at hearing 35